Mount Aloia Natural Park

 What you need to know

-The remains of a fortified hill-fort, a Galician country house and the court of the Gothic king Witiza, known as 'Pazos de Reis'.
+Remains of a fortified settlement, manor house and court of the Wittiza, King of the Visigoths, known as “Pazos de Reis”.